CTE / Makerspace Building Project

 Strengthen the local economy.

-This project is rooted in the history and hearts of our community, which includes generations of builders, entrepreneurs, artists, and innovators..
-As of May 20, 2022, we've raised over $1.4 million through private donations, grants, business sponsorships, and our Buy-A-Brick fundraiser.
-We need to raise less than $100,000 to reach our goal of $1.5 million.
-Help us reach our goal by making a donation to the St. George School CTE/Makerspace Building Fund.
-For more information, please contact Superintendent Mike Felton (firstname.lastname@example.org) or School Board member Kristin Falla (email@example.com).
+This project is rooted in the history and hearts of our community, which includes generations of builders, entrepreneurs, artists, and innovators.
+As of December 2023 - through grants, private donations, contributions from 30 business sponsors, and our Buy-A-Brick fundraiser - we've raised over $2.7 million toward the total estimated project costs of $3.2 million.
+We are continuing to raise money to support construction costs as well as equipment, supplies, and personnel.
+Please consider making a donation to the St. George School Fund to support the CTE/Makerspace Building.
+For more information, please contact Superintendent Mike Felton (email@example.com) or School Board member Kristin Falla (firstname.lastname@example.org).